 Reduced turbidity levels by reducing algae growth

 Acces to real-time water quality data insights

-LG Sonic technology is in operation at the Termosol 1 and Termosol 2, a Saeta Yield power generation facility in western Spain, to control algae levels in a raw water pond.
-The water in this pond is essential to ensure the continued generation of electricity.
-The project began in 2014 with the previous owner of the power generation facilities.
-Due to satisfying results of the MPC-Buoy on the water quality of the raw water pond, new operator Saeta Yield incorporated MPC-Buoy in their own water treatment processes.
+The project began back in 2014 with the previous owner of the power generation facilities.
+Due to satisfying results of the MPC-Buoy on the water quality in the raw water pond, new operator Saeta Yield incorporated MPC-Buoy in their own water treatment processes.

-In order to find a solution to their algae problem, Termosol 1 and Termosol 2 conducted a study in which multiple treatment options were evaluated.
+To find a solution to the algae problem, Termosol 1 and Termosol 2 conducted a study in which multiple treatment options were evaluated.
 Given that the pond is located in a protected area called ZEPA (Special Protection Zone for Birds), chemical treatment was immediately rejected.

-LG Sonic MPC-Buoy out-qualified other technologies based on three selections criteria:
+The LG Sonic MPC-Buoy out-qualified other technologies based on three criteria:

-2. Safe for aquatic life such as fish and Zooplankton
+- Safe for aquatic life such as fish, plants, and zooplankton;

-3. Continuous water quality monitoring with integrated software
+- Continuous water quality monitoring with integrated online software.

 Reduced algae levels and improved water quality